neoforged/NeoFormRuntime/README.md

 ## Usage

-### Common Options

-These options affect all NFRT subcommands.

-#### Set NFRT Home Directory

-The `--home-dir` option changes where NFRT stores its caches, intermediate working directories, assets, etc.

-It defaults to `.neoformruntime` in your user directory on Windows and Mac OS X, and `.cache/neoformruntime` on Linux, where it also respects `XDG_CACHE_DIR`.

-#### Change Temporary Working Directories

-The `--work-dir` option changes where NFRT creates temporary working directories.
-Defaults to the given home directory, otherwise.

-#### Adding Custom Launcher Directories

-NFRT will try to reuse files found in Minecraft launcher directories.
-It will scan known locations to find installation directories.
-If you have moved your launcher, you can supply additional launcher directories using the `--launcher-dir` option.

-#### Artifact Resolution

-NFRT comes with built-in Maven repositories for downloading required files.
-To override these repositories, use the `--repository` option one or more times.
-If you'd only like to add repositories instead of overriding them completely, you can use the `--add-repository` option.

-When running NFRT through a tool like Gradle, it might be desired to externally inject all needed dependencies, by redirecting them to the local Gradle artifact cache.
-NFRT supports this use case by supporting an artifact manifest, which can be supplied using the `--artifact-manifest` option.

-This manifest is a Java properties file in ISO-8859-1 encoding, which uses a Maven coordinate as the key and the full path for that artifact as the value.
-For example:

-`com.google.guava\:guava\:32.1.2-jre=C\:\\path\\to\\file.jar`

-To aid with detecting missing entries to fully cover all required artifacts, the `--warn-on-artifact-manifest-miss` option enables warnings when an artifact is being looked up, but not found in the manifest.
-NFRT will continue to download the artifact remotely in this case.

-#### Mojang Launcher Manifest

-The full URL to the [Launcher version manifest](https://launchermeta.mojang.com/mc/game/version_manifest_v2.json) can be overridden using `--launcher-meta-uri`.

-#### Output Settings

-For more verbose output, pass `--verbose`.

-To force the use of ANSI color on the console, pass `--color`, or `--no-color` to disable it.
-The `NO_COLOR` environment variable is also respected.

-The use of Emojis in console output can be toggled with `--emojis` and `--no-emojis`.

 ### run: Creating Minecraft Artifacts

 This is the primary use of the NeoForm Runtime.
 For a given NeoForge or NeoForm version, it will build